sabrinahirani/proof-of-assets-protocol/README.md

 ## Overview

 Proof of Assets Protocol is an inventive solution, aspiring to bridge the gap between the traditional financial system and the decentralized financial (DeFi) system.
 The absence of a method for representing real-world assets in DeFi has stifled usability and adoption.
 Our protocol addresses this shortcoming by enabling the creation of Proof-of-Asset (PoA) tokens, a unique non-fungible token that validates asset ownership without disclosing sensitive information.
-This document elaborates on key features, use cases, the business model,  the minting process, the technology stack, and the way forward for Proof of Assets Protocol.

 ## The Problem